cloudmesh-community/book/chapters/rest/swagger.md

 Swagger Hub

-: is a Web service to collaborativly develop and host OpenAPI specifications
+: is a Web service to collaboratively develop and host OpenAPI specifications
   <https://swagger.io/tools/swaggerhub/>

 The developed APIs can be hosted and further developed on an online